 If you have a new mother on staff who is nursing her child, allowing her reasonable break times to express milk isn’t just a courtesy — it’s a law.
 Section 7 of the FLSA requires you to grant the mother sufficient time throughout day to express milk for a period of one year after the child is born and to give her a private place — besides the bathroom — to handle this responsibility.

-Need a little help finding the right administrative, professional, technical or creative talent to add to your Washington, DC/Baltimore Metropolitan Area team?
+Need a little help finding the right administrative, professional, technical or creative talent to add to your team?
 Partner with Sparks Group.
-Our tenured staffing professionals will work with you to create a customized solution that meets your company’s unique needs.
+We've been providing top talent Our tenured staffing professionals will work with you to create a customized solution that meets your company’s unique needs.